 Adding an action template to a card

-2. From the searchable popup, click the name of the template you would like to apply, and it will create the subactions (see image below)
+From the searchable popup, click the name of the template you would like to apply.
+It will create the subactions and add the assignees, due dates, and dependencies from your template.

 Adding multiple action templates to a card

-You can now add multiple action templates to a single card.
+You can now layer multiple action templates on a single action card.
+To do so:

 - Apply the first action template to the card.